FEBRUARY 10, 2023

-Data Science has turned into a hype technology in the modern world and has created much buzz in all industries.
-It combines statistics, mathematics, data analysis, machine learning, and visualization to extract insights from all the big data that a company obtains.
-The results of the research are used for the product and process improvements of the business.
-Data Science becomes accessible for fintech products because digital services provide rich possibilities for data mining.
+Data Science has become a hype technology in the modern world and has created 20 much buzzes in all industries.
+It combines statistics, mathematics, data analysis, machine learning, and visualization to extract insights from all the big data fintech industry companies obtain.
+The research results are used for the product and process improvements of the business.
+Data Science becomes accessible for fintech products because digital services provide rich possibilities for data mining for digital twins companies.

+As computer science and technologies were developing, and the possibilities of data extracting were growing, the process of data mining became more practical.
 The history of Data Science officially started with John Tukey’s book “The Future of Data Analysis,” published in 1962, after scientists began to concentrate on Exploratory Data Analysis and knowledge discovery in the Database.
-As computer science and technologies were developing, and the possibilities of the data extracting were growing, the process of data mining became more actual.
 Over time Data Science started to bring new specialties to the market, such as Data Scientist, Data Engineer, Data Architect, Data Administrator, Data Analyst, Data Manager, and Business Intelligence Manager.

-Dashdevs helps fintech clients to develop digital ecosystems, web and mobile applications, and improve business processes.
+Dashdevs helps to improve fintech software development processes.
 In addition to the basic development services, we also provide Data Science consulting help.
-As we often get questions from our clients and partners regarding the use of Data Science for business, we’ve decided to write an introductory article to describe the approach, share our best practices and tools, and give common data science use cases for the fintechs.
+As we often get questions from our clients and partners regarding the use of Data Science for business, we’ve decided to write an introductory article to describe the approach, share our best practices and tools, and give common financial data science use cases.

 The process of Data Science integration with fintech products starts with the analysis of goals and data sources.
 The former must describe the measurable targets that the business wants to achieve.
 For a typical fintech product, there is a number of data sources: